adhearsion/adhearsion-website/docs/source/getting-started/installation.md

 ### Connecting to your telephony engine

-Adhearsion currently supports two protocols for communication with the telephony engine it is controlling; [Rayo](http://rayo.io) and Asterisk [AMI](http://www.voip-info.org/wiki/view/Asterisk+manager+API)/[AGI](http://www.voip-info.org/wiki/view/Asterisk+AGI).
+Adhearsion currently supports two protocols for communication with the telephony engine it is controlling; [Rayo](https://github.com/rayo/rayo-server/wiki) and Asterisk [AMI](http://www.voip-info.org/wiki/view/Asterisk+manager+API) with [AsyncAGI](http://www.voip-info.org/wiki/view/Asterisk+AGI).
 As such, the configuration for each is slightly different.
 You will notice that the generated config file contains scaffolding for each, and that the default protocol is Rayo.
 You are, however, encouraged to [store sensitive credentials in the application's environment](/docs/config#storing-configuration-in-the-environment) rather than in the config file.

+#### Rayo (PRISM)

-If you are using a Rayo server, there should be nothing more to do other than mapping DIDs to the JabberID you are connecting Adhearsion as.
+If you are using a Rayo server, you will need to configure your JID and password and ensure that the DIDs have been mapped to your selected JID.
 Refer to your Rayo server's documentation for how to do this.
+You likely will also want to configure your root_domain to point to your Rayo server's domain name for routing outbound calls.

+##### Asterisk

 If you are using Asterisk, there are a couple of steps to configure it for use with Adhearsion:

-#### AMI User
+##### AMI User

-It is necessary to configure an AMI user as which Adhearsion can connect to Asterisk.
+It is necessary to configure an AMI user by which Adhearsion can connect to Asterisk.
 This can be done in manager.conf, and a sample configuration is provided below:

 <pre class="brush: ruby;">
 [general]